 Who is eligible for this insurance?

-What if I switch my primary coverage from TRICARE Retired Reserve to TRICARE Standard or TRICARE Prime?
+What if I switch my primary coverage from TRICARE Retired Reserve to TRICARE Select or TRICARE Prime?

 How do I enroll?